rhagarty/sharables/hdp-blog/README.md

 * Describe what the new code pattern does,
 * Provide a brief overview of HDP and Watson Studio Local, and
-* Explain how the two platforms interact to accomplish the goals of the code pattern.
+* Explain how a user can train and deploy a model leveraging the compute power and data storage in HDP using Watson Studio Local

 ## What's a Spam Filter?